 (23) Wherever the duty of preserving the communion of the church and its maintenance in the truth is exercised in personal, collegial and communal episkopé, all depends on the mutual interaction of the witnessing authorities [Bezeugungsinstanzen].
 That term is understood as encompassing the various articulations of the faith which contribute to the discernment and determination of the faith.
 These are: Holy Scripture, tradition, the understanding of faith of the faithful, the teaching authority of the church and theology.
-They manifest themselves in different ways in the liturgical tradition, in the symbols and dogmatic decisions of the faith of the faithful and in the insights of academic theology.
+They manifest themselves in different ways in the liturgical tradition, in the symbols and dogmatic decisions of the ecumenical synods, in the unanimous teaching authority of the bishops, in the common consciousness of the faith of the faithful and in the insights of academic theology.
 They all have their focus in Holy Scripture as testimony to the revelation of the Triune God and his will to salvation, as it is received and passed on in the communion of the church in ways initiated by the Holy Spirit.
 The historical path which the church is to take towards fulfilment in the kingdom of God leads to multifaceted inculturations of the faith.
 Therefore in each case the interaction of the witnessing authorities mentioned above unconditionally demands both a creative continuity of the teaching and the spiritual experience of the fathers and mothers in the faith, and an openness for the existential questions of mankind in any specific age.
 (OC-O/Revelation [5] 4; OC-O/Authority; CS 72-73).